 By Suzu Enoshima and Eihi.
 Released in Japan as “Tsundere Akuyaku Reijou Liselotte to Jikkyou no Endo-kun to Kaisetsu no Kobayashi-san” by Kadokawa Books.
 Released in North America by J-Novel Club.
-Translated by Mikey N.
+Translated by Minna Lin.

 The “Disc EX” should tell you exactly what you’re getting with this volume.
 This is not a new volume in the series per se, nor is it a sequel or a side story.
 Even as a collection of short stories, that description feels inadequate.
 It’s the sort of bonus content you get when a game has done well and the creators are taking a victory lap.
 It’s not going to have any drama or threats – indeed, the one scene where there is a brief threat of actual consequences is quickly resolved by simply deciding to ignore the problem.
 Instead, you get exactly what you want from a fan disc – more of the cast being themselves.
 More of Lieselotte being tsundere, more of Sieg being overwhelmed by how cute she is, more of Endo and Kobayashi narrating out loud (even when they’re in the actual world itself).
 You don’t have to read this.
 But it will bring a smile to your face.